 There really is no science behind, it’s just going through the motions of mastery through repetition.

 I mean even though I have an extensive cooking background I wasn’t just immediately good at getting a New York Strip Steak recipe to temperature, it took a ton of overcooked and undercooked steaks to get to where I am now.

 I also think when it comes to preparing a New York Strip Steak Recipe the people get nervous that it is burning or going past the temperature they want.

-Truth be told, the waiting game is your best friend when cooking steak.
+Truth be told, the waiting game is your best friend when cooking aNew York strip steak.

 How to Cook a New York Strip Steak

-I’m not much for flipping New York Strip Steaks back and forth to try and achieve equal browning or grill marks on both sides.
+I’m not much for flipping a New York Strip Steak back and forth to try and achieve equal browning or grill marks on both sides.

 My philosophy to cooking a New York Strip Steak Recipe is very similar to that of famous chef Francis Mallman, who says to cook steak for longer on the first side and then flip it and cook it for the half time of the first side and serve it.

-Doing this allows to get a really deep caramelized golden brown on 1 side of the steak without over cooking it.
+Doing this allows to get a really deep caramelized golden brown on 1 side of the New York strip steak without over cooking it.

 If you want those perfect sear marks on this New York Strip Steak recipe then you can’t be flipping it around in the pan like it’s some sausage link or something, you need to have patience!